minusInfinite/project-1/README.md

 >
 > SO THAT I can find what some has been stuck into my head

+## Potential Acceptance Criteria

+>GIVEN I am using a song search website
+>WHEN I open the website
+>THEN I am met with a search bar
+>WHEN I type in the song lyrics
+>THEN I am met with autocomplete options
+>WHEN I click the search button
+>THEN I am met with the songs that contain these lyrics
+>WHEN I

 ## VS Code Add-in

 If you can be sure to have the following add-ins installed